Wander Suero: 2016–2017

 Suero was a non-roster invitee to major league spring training before the 2016 season.
-He spent the entire 2016 season with Class AA Harrisburg, his performance much improved from his time there the previous year; he posted a 2.44 ERA on the season, pitching 551/3 innings in 39 relief appearances with 48 strikeouts and 21 walks.
+He spent the entire 2016 season with Double-A Harrisburg, his performance much improved from his time there the previous year; he posted a 2.44 ERA on the season, pitching 551/3 innings in 39 relief appearances with 48 strikeouts and 21 walks.
 He pitched for Tigres del Licey in the Dominican Winter League again during the 2016-2017 offseason, and his performance improved there as well: In 13 relief appearances, he pitched 141/3 scoreless innings, with 10 strikeouts and only four walks.

 He was again invited to major league spring training as a non-roster pitcher before the 2017 season.
-Returning to Harrisburg as the 2017 season began, Suero had a 1.96 ERA and 10 saves in 23 innings of relief, and he quickly earned a promotion to the Class AAA Syracuse Chiefs of the International League for the first time on June 2, 2017.
+Returning to Harrisburg as the 2017 season began, Suero had a 1.96 ERA and 10 saves in 23 innings of relief, and he quickly earned a promotion to the Triple-A Syracuse Chiefs of the International League for the first time on June 2, 2017.
 He collected his first Triple-A save on June 14, 2017, against the Pawtucket Red Sox.
 The Washington Post described Suero among the bright spots of an 87-loss season for the Chiefs in 2017, as he put up a 1.70 ERA across 36 games with the Chiefs after his promotion.
 The Nationals awarded Suero as their Minor League Pitcher of the Year.
 He told a Mid-Atlantic Sports Network reporter that his goal was to work hard over the winter to prove to the organization his readiness to pitch in the major leagues.

 The Nationals added Suero to their 40-man roster after the 2017 season.
 His addition protected him in advance of the Rule 5 draft that December.
 It also placed him in contention for a spot on the Nationals' major league roster in the 2018 season.
 He pitched for Tigres del Licey in the Dominican Winter League again during the 2017-2018 offseason, but with less success, with five strikeouts, six walks, and an ERA of 7.56 in 81/3 innings of work over nine relief appearances.